020 Area Code

 UK area code 020 is for London, and surrounding areas.

-The 020 area code covers Greater London, including all of central London and most parts of the outer boroughs.
+The 020 area code is for London, including all of central London and most parts of the outer boroughs.

 020 area code map